How to use eduroam

 eduroam (education roaming) is the secure, wireless internet roaming access service developed for the research and education community. eduroam allows students, researchers and staff to obtain Internet connectivity across campus and when visiting other participating institutions by simply opening their laptop or connecting their mobile device.

-Whilst at Coleg Sir Gar Home Users are filtered in line with the college Internet and IT Systems Policy and must use the college Web Filtering Appliance (or Proxy Server).
+Whilst at Coleg Ceredigion Home Users are filtered in line with the college Internet and IT Systems Policy and must use the college Web Filtering Appliance (or Proxy Server).
 Whilst roaming at another organisation there may be no filtering in place (inline with JRS2 specification).
 However, users must still uphold the Internet and IT Systems Policy, as any unsuitable activity whilst roaming can and will be traced back to the user.

 Before roaming to another organisation.
 Home users should ensure that their device is connected and configured to use the eduroam service.